|Price||$15 - $1,306+ per month|

-Search engine algorithms change.
-The popularity of social media channels wanes.
+Search engine algorithms change, and the popularity of social media channels fade.
 Affiliate programs disappear.

 But your email list is always there to support your traffic and revenue goals.

 It’s one of the few marketing channels you own.